 Consumer advocates, such as CforAT and NCLC, assert that wireless network reliability during disasters and outages is critical for customers.
-The consumer advocates allege the wireless providers are trying to rewrite history193 and continue to disregard the significant failures that accompanied not only the 2017, 2018, and 2019 wildfires but also, the extended de-energization events of 2019.
+The consumer advocates allege the wireless providers are trying to rewrite history200 and continue to disregard the significant failures that accompanied not only the 2017, 2018, and 2019 wildfires but also, the extended de-energization events of 2019.
 Illustrative of this point is CTIA.
 CTIA states that a backup power requirement is not necessary and the Proposal's requirement is "overly prescriptive, unmoored from the record, impossible to achieve, and places the burden on wireless carriers to maintain power to their networks regardless of the severity of adverse conditions, such as those that prevent electric utilities from maintaining commercial power."
 We disagree - the numerous examples discussed above and below, expose the wireless provider's lack of preparedness to maintain minimum service coverage during a wildfire or PSPS event.

-Likewise, Cal Advocates reminds us that communications outages occurred long before the recent years of devastating wildfires and de-energization events.194 Cal Advocates argues that storms fires, and mudslides cut off communities from service in the recent past.195 Such events caused the Commission's Communications Division, in April 2018, to issue a https://www.cpuc.ca.gov/uploadedFiles/CPUC_Public_Website/Content/Utilities_and_Industries/Communications)
+Likewise, Cal Advocates reminds us that communications outages occurred long before the recent years of devastating wildfires and de-energization events.
+201 Cal Advocates argues that storms fires, and mudslides cut off communities from service in the recent past.
+202 Such events caused the Commission's Communications Division, in April 2018, to issue a report analyzing major communications outages during the 2017 winter storms.
+Communications Division found that power outages contributed to a significant number of service outages, with a total of 964,003 subscribers, or 2.5% of Californians, losing the capability to dial 9-1-1 for some period of time.
+203 This Communications Division report emphasized that "many of [the] outages could have been prevented with better availability of backup power for wireless providers and improved reliability of cable facilities for wireline providers."
+204

-194 Cal Advocates at 4 (citing to Communications Division Staff Report: Analysis of Major Communication Outages in California during the 2017 January-February Storms, April 2018 (available at:
+201 Cal Advocates at 4 (citing to Communications Division Staff Report: Analysis of Major Communication Outages in California during the 2017 January-February Storms, April 2018 (available at: